Chitti-Ankith/Youtube_QA/README.md

 # YouTube Question Answering

 ## Overview
-This app lets you ask questions about any YouTube video, and will only need to supply a Youtube URL and an OpenAI API key.
+This app lets you ask questions about any YouTube video, and you will only need to supply a Youtube URL and an OpenAI API key.
-Additionally, you can ask the app to generate a well-formatted blog of the video for you.

 This app is powered by EvaDB's Python API and ChatGPT UDF.